MarcWong/MarcWong.github.io-legacy-/about.md

 - Familiar with the theory of edge detection, multi-view stereo and semantic segmentation.
 - Skilled in the workflow of semantic segmentation and depth estimation tasks, capable of efficiently providing pyTorch implementation contingent on the network structure diagram described in the paper
-- Designed the protocol and labeled the urban drone semantic segmentation Dataset [Urban Drone Dataset(UDD)](https://mrright.wang/UDD)
+- Designed the protocol and labeled the urban drone semantic segmentation Dataset [**Urban Drone Dataset(UDD)**](https://mrright.wang/UDD)
-- Reduced the feature matching errors by segmentation information to enhance the performance of sparse reconstruction, which was published in \textit{PRCV 2018}
+- Reduced the feature matching errors by segmentation information to enhance the performance of sparse reconstruction, which was published in [**PRCV 2018**](https://link.springer.com/content/pdf/10.1007%2F978-3-030-03398-9_30.pdf)
-- Built a semantic reconstruction pipeline based on OpenMVS and Deeplab, which was submitted to \textit{Applied Science}
+- Built a semantic reconstruction pipeline based on OpenMVS, R-Mvsnet and Deeplab, which was published in [**Applied Sciences**](https://www.mdpi.com/2076-3417/10/4/1275/pdf)

 #### University of California, Los Angeles, California, USA &nbsp;&nbsp;&nbsp; *Jun.
 2016 - Sept.
 2016*